MDIL-SNU/SevenNet/README.md

 - (Optional) [`CUDA-aware OpenMPI`](https://www.open-mpi.org/faq/?category=buildcuda) for parallel MD
 - MKL-include

+> [!IMPORTANT]
-**PLEASE NOTE:** CUDA-aware OpenMPI does not support NVIDIA Gaming GPUs.
+> CUDA-aware OpenMPI does not support NVIDIA Gaming GPUs.
 Given that the software is closely tied to hardware specifications, please consult with your server administrator if unavailable.

-**PLEASE NOTE:** Virial stress (pressure) outputs of SevenNet parallel should work correctly!
-I have validated it several times.
-However, I recommend testing it by comparing outputs between serial and parallel, as the code is not yet mature.

 If your cluster supports the Intel MKL module (often included with Intel OneAPI, Intel Compiler, and other Intel-related modules), load the module.
 If it is unavailable, read the 'Note for MKL' section before running cmake.